 One of the most common moving day injuries is muscle cramps.
-It’s also an injury which can be easily avoided.
+It’s also an injury that can be easily avoided.
 Before you start on moving day, do a quick stretch.
 This will keep your muscles warm.
 While stretching is often only associated with sports, you are going to be undertaking a lot of physical activity and bending, twisting, turning, and most likely using muscles you don’t regularly use in your day to day routine.

 Also, keep hydrated throughout the day.
 Take regular breaks when you start to feel tired.
 By avoiding fatigue, it will also help to decrease the risk of injury.

-The best clothes to wear are the ones which are easy to move in, Tight fitting clothes restrict your movement, and may lead to a higher chance of injury.
+The best clothes to wear are the ones which are easy to move in, Tight-fitting clothes restrict your movement, and may lead to a higher chance of injury.
 Likewise, any baggy clothes may get caught on any latches or door handles.
-The best option is to go for form-fitting clothing which is breathable, movable and comfortable.
+The best option is to go for form-fitting clothing which is breathable, movable, and comfortable.

 Do you have steel-capped boots?
 If so, make sure to wear them.
-Otherwise, wear closed toe shoes.
+Otherwise, wear closed-toe shoes.
 This will help protect your toes and feet if you drop anything on them accidentally.
 It’s also recommended to wear protective gloves.
 They will help to prevent any scratches, cuts or blisters, and also give you some padding in case you get your fingers or hands jammed in anything.

 When you are preparing to lift heavy items, may sure to bend at your knees.
 Do this while still getting a grip before you lift.
 If you instead bend at the hip, it will cause your back to do the heavy lifting, instead of using your legs.